johnbrc/MPD-Distribution/EN/MPD-SH/MPD-SH.md

 -	Devised for use amongst cohort groups
 -	Incorporating reflection, group discussion and memorisation
 -	Including numerous graphical and metaphorical illustrations
+-	Designed for economical reproduction and distribution
--	Published according to a missional, non-commercial philosophy
+-	Published according to a non-commercial, missional philosophy
 -	Licensed for vernacular adaption, translation and re-publication
--	Designed for economical reproduction and distribution

 <!--\vspace*{\fill}
 \begin {questions}-->